Our Blog

 Home Blog Can You Die from Opioid Withdrawal?

 The opioid epidemic in the United States has been a growing problem over the past decade.
 It is estimated that more than 130 people die daily from opioid-related overdose, with many more being hospitalized or suffering other health complications due to opioids.
-In addition, those that suffer from opioid use disorder and attempt to stop “cold turkey” could die from opioid withdrawal.
+In addition, those who suffer from opioid use disorder and attempt to stop “cold turkey” could die from opioid withdrawal.

 What Is Opioid Withdrawal?

 Opioid withdrawal is the syndrome caused by the abrupt discontinuation of opioid drugs after physical dependence has developed.
 Symptoms typically include restlessness, anxiety, insomnia, sweating, nausea, vomiting, and more severe symptoms such as abdominal cramps, muscle spasms, and diarrhea.
+It is crucial to seek professional help to treat opioid addiction and manage withdrawal symptoms safely.

 Can Someone Die from Opioid Withdrawal?